philcryer/fak3r.com/content/post/howto-build-microservices-infrastructure-with-mantl.md

 }
 ```

+## Setup AWS permssions and access control

 * create an IAM user in aws console

-* create a IAM policy in aws console
+* create a IAM policy in aws console, adding the following

 ```
 {